What is myopia?

 Researchers aren't sure why myopia is becoming so common, but many eye doctors attribute it to eye fatigue from close-up work including reading, studying, using computers and portable electronic devices (including tablets and smartphones) and reduced time spent outdoors.

 Myopia also tends to run in families.
 Researchers have discovered at least 24 genetic risk factors for myopia.

-Myopia can be corrected with eyeglasses or contact lenses, which refocus light on the retina.
+Myopia can be corrected with standard prescription eyeglasses or contact lenses, which refocus light on the retina.
+Specialized myopia control glasses are also available that can slow the progression of nearsightedness.
 Once nearsighted children become young adults and their vision stabilizes, myopia can be permanently treated with refractive surgery.
 LASIK is the most popular surgical procedure to correct nearsightedness.

 If you or your children experience the signs or symptoms of myopia, schedule a comprehensive eye examination with an eye doctor near you.